Our Electronic Home Inspection Reports

-The industries most user-friendly home inspection checklist report, with narrative notes and digital pictures.
-The HOMEBOOK remains unsurpassed in its clarity, simplicity, and insight.
-It develops these three principals into a reporting system that delivers a comprehensive and invaluable education to the homebuyer.
-This, in turn, allows the homebuyer to make a more educated and informed purchasing decision.
+The industry’s most user-friendly home inspection report with narrative notes, digital pictures and diagrams.
+Our reports remain unsurpassed in their clarity, simplicity, and insight.
+Our modern, electronic reporting system delivers a comprehensive and invaluable education to the home buyer.
+This in turn allows the homebuyer to make a more educated and informed purchasing decision.

-The information and data in the HOMEBOOK are broken down into the eight systems of the home.
-Within these eight systems, Your licensed home inspector will determine what problems exist.
-Once the problems are reported, you can use the HOMEBOOK to determine what the solution is and then how to take care of your investment.
-The eight systems are listed below with a sample home inspection report.
-(PDF).
+The information, and data, in our reports is broken down into the different systems of the home.
+It is within these systems your licensed home inspector will note what problems exist.
+Once the problems are reported you can use our report to determine what the solution is and then how to take care of your investment.
+The significant systems are listed below with the sample home inspection report.

 The structure of the building is identified here in terms of materials used, type of construction, and the degree to which various areas are accessible to the inspector.
 Significant sub-components, such as foundation type, framing materials, etc. are listed and their idiosyncrasies are noted.
 The inspector also checks for major or minor problems in the various structural systems of the building, including the foundation, floor, wall, and roof framing.